Address: Phillip Island Circuit, Back Beach Road, Phillip Island, Victoria, Australia

 Alternatively, ferry services are available from Stoney Point to Cowes, running three times a day at weekends.
 You will need to book in advance if attempting to board on a race weekend.

-Find the best hotel and flight deals near to Phillip Island:
+Find the best hotel and room deals near to Phillip Island: